 Choose wisely what messages, videos and images you post online.
-Be careful about what photos your take and what information you send about yourself.
+Be careful about what photos you take and what information you send about yourself.

-Remember

-Nothing online ever really disappears!
+Remember Nothing online ever really disappears!

-Do a Google search of your name and check to see how much information about you is available for anyone to look up.
-If your dad went through your social media profile, how much personal information would he find out about you?
+- Do a Google search of your name and check to see how much information about you is available for anyone to look up. - If your dad went through your social media profile, how much personal information would he find out about you?
 Are you comfortable with that data being public?
-If not, change the privacy settings on your accounts you on winning a prize?
+If not, change the privacy settings on your accounts.

+Can someone break into my account without the password?

+Have you ever received random links from people you don't know?
+Or perhaps a message congratulating you on winning a prize?
 Or maybe even a notification telling you that your computer has a virus and you need to download an update right now?

-Aisha Asks...
-Can someone break into my account without the password?

-Do you ever get sent random links from people you don't know?
-Or perhaps a message congratulating

-Aside from cracking your password, another way that someone can get into your account without your permission is by sending you a virus (also called malware).
+6 Aside from cracking your password, another way that someone can get into your account without your permission is by sending you a virus (also called malware).
 These viruses are harmful computer programs which can steal information on your computer or your accounts, including your identity and financial information.
 They become active when you click on a link or download an untrustworthy file that has malware in it.

-Be suspicious!
+- Be suspicious!
 Pay attention to email attachments and links sent to you by people you don't know.
-Look closely at the sender's information, if it looks weird, don't click on it.

-If you get a notification that your phone or computer has a virus and you need to download an update, be careful, it may not be real.
+Look closely at the sender's information, if it looks weird, don't click on it. - If you get a notification that your phone or computer has a virus and you need to download an update, be careful, it may not be real.
 Look at it closely- does it look real?
-If you're not sure, type the alert message into Google and see if someone else has reported it.

-Don't ignore those messages to update your software.
+If you're not sure, type the alert message into Google and see if someone else has reported it. - Don't ignore those messages to update your software.
 Software updates are important because they contain new features and security updates that protect your computer from viruses!
 If you are concerned, go directly to the software's website and download it from there.

-Aisha Asks...
 Is someone watching what I do online?

 It's very common to feel that you are being watched online!
 That doesn't mean that someone is looking at a video of you at all times, though!
-Most of the time when you use the internet you leave behind digital footprints, or places of information that we collected by our phones, websites we visit, and apps we use.
+Most of the time when you use the internet you leave behind digital footprints, or pieces of information that got collected by our phones, websites we visit, and apps we use.
 Things like what we like (or dislike), names of friends and families, where you go to school, our political views, and sometimes even what you had for dinner last week!